Using the administrator portal in Azure Stack

 Customize the dashboard

 The dashboard contains a set of default tiles.
 You can select Edit dashboard to modify the default dashboard, or select New dashboard to add a custom dashboard.
 You can easily add tiles to a dashboard.
-For example, you can select New, right-click Offers + Plans, and then select Pin to dashboard.
+For example, you can select + Create a resource, right-click Offers + Plans, and then select Pin to dashboard.

 Quick access to online documentation